 Toilet training is a complicated business.
 There are many skills that your child needs to learn and then combine.
 If they try and learn before they are developmentally ready, then they will find it difficult and possibly become frustrated.

-- Be able to tell when their bladder is full: This is a developmental change within their body.
-Your 3 year old to know when their bladder is actually full.
+- NEED THE ABILITY TO TELL WHEN THEIR BLADDER IS FULL: This is a developmental change within their body.
+Your 3-year-old to know when their bladder is actually full.
 Before they have this skill it is impossible for them to know when they need to use the toilet.

-- They need the toilet regularly: If your child has constipation.
+- NEED THE TOILET REGULARLY: If your child has constipation.
 It may not give them enough opportunity to practice the skills they need to learn.

-- Gross and fine motor skills: Your 3 year old needs to develop their motor skills to the point where they can take off their own clothes, clean themselves and wash their hands.
+- GROSS & FINE MOTOR SKILLS: Your 3-year-old needs to develop their motor skills to the point where they can take off their own clothes, clean themselves and wash their hands.

 All these skills normally develop between the ages of 15-24 months3.
 So at 3 years old, your child should have all the necessary skills to achieve successful toilet training.
 If you feel like your little one might be behind in any of these skills then it is best to seek professional medical advice before trying to toilet train them.

-WHAT ARE THE BEST METHODS OF TOILET TRAINING A 3 YEAR OLD?
+THE BEST METHODS OF TOILET TRAINING A 3-YEAR-OLD

-Most methods of toilet training a child have always been culture based rather than on any scientific method.
-It can be very confusing trying to find out the best method to toilet train your own child.
+Most methods of toilet training a child have always been culture-based rather than on any scientific method.
+It can be very confusing as a parent trying to find out the best method to toilet train your own child.
 That’s how I felt.
-I was getting advice (sometimes unasked for) about how to toilet train my children from different people.
-But not one had done any research into the topic.
-It was all well meaning advice but it was based on their own upbringing.
-I needed something with more substance behind it.

 So I decided to look into the research myself and find the best way of toilet training my children.

-THE RAPID TOILET TRAINING METHOD (RTT) — A STEP BY STEP GUIDE
+THE RAPID TOILET TRAINING METHOD (RTT) — A STEP BY STEP SIMPLE GUIDE

 That’s where Azrin & Foxx came to the rescue.
 They developed the Rapid Toilet Training (RTT) method.
 It strikes an excellent balance between structure and your child’s needs.